 A. Many homes maintain temperatures that are cooler, especially in the winter.
-For tips on keeping things within proper temperature range, see our article, Cold Weather Care for Starter Cultures.
+For tips on keeping things within the proper temperature range, see our article, Cold Weather Care for Starter Cultures.

 A. You can stir the kefir while it's culturing but it's not necessary.

 Q. How will I know if I've successfully made kefir?
 How do I know if I shouldn't drink it?

 Caring for Your Kefir Grains

 Q. Do I need to wash the jar/container between batches of kefir?

 A. We recommend using a clean container for each batch of milk kefir.